voelzmo/codex/part1/aws.md

 ---
 meta:
   availability_zone: "us-west-2a"   # Set this to match your first zone "aws_az1"
-  external_url: "https://ci.52.6.143.218.sslip.io"  # for testing you can use the IP of the jumpbox and an SSH tunnel
+  external_url: "https://ci.x.x.x.x.sslip.io"  # Set as IP address of the Bastion host to allow testing via SSH tunnel
   ssl_pem: ~
   #  ssl_pem: (( vault meta.vault_prefix "/web_ui:pem" ))
 ```

+Be sure to replace the x.x.x.x in the external_url above with the IP address of the Bastion host.

 The `~` means we won't use SSL certs for now.
 If you have proper certs or want to use self signed you can add them to vault under the `web_ui:pem` key